Reviews: Facial Exercise Vs Facialbuilding®

 – Valori Treloar, M.D.
 Boston, MA

-Many in the Medical field consider FlexEffect the best facial exercises for facial aging, Bells Palsy and facial paralyses.
+Many in the Medical field consider FlexEffect the best facial training for facial aging, Bells Palsy, and facial paralyzes.
 Advanced Facialbuilding is taught in hospitals and several medical facilities.
 FlexEffect’s exercises are designed to build the face for a smoother, firmer and more youthful appearance.
-Facialbuilding was developed in 1979 by former competitive bodybuilder Deborah Crowley, when she experienced the need to go beyond simple facial exercises.
+Facialbuilding was developed in 1979 by former competitive bodybuilder Deborah Crowley when she experienced the need to go beyond simple facial exercises.
 Deborah Crowley pioneered the discipline of Facial Resistance Training™ (Facialbuilding®) and has since helped thousands of men and women overcome the negative effects of facial aging such as facial wrinkles, facial sag, under eye bags, jowls, double chin, dark circles under eyes and more.
 You will find FlexEffect Facialbuilding taught in Northern California at Mad River Community Hospital to assist patients with residual Bell’s Palsy and facial paralysis.
 This is A FIRST for any facial exercise program to date.

 The more informed you are about facial exercises the better equipped you’ll be for choosing the right training format.
-Many factors should come into play when making that choice such as the condition of your skin; is it loose, thin, or wrinkled.
+Many factors should come into play when making that choice such as the condition of your skin; is it lose, thin, or wrinkled.
 Is there a loss of facial bone?
 Some indicators are a receding jaw, narrowing of the nose, eye hollows, sagging cheeks, and jowls.
 With so many facial exercises programs to choose from, the following should prove helpful by shedding some light on their differences and what method of training might be more suited to your personal needs.

 ABOVE: Deb Crowley Age 65 – Click Photos to Enlarge See Deb’s Photo Journal

 Facialbuilding and Facial Exercises are NOT the same; they differ in the same way bodybuilding differs from basic exercise.
 Facialbuilding is a far more advanced form of facial training because it takes into account ALL facial aging conditions.
 Every facial exercise program will direct you to a particular exercise; targeting a muscle for a particular problem but rarely is it simply the muscle that is the cause of the problem.
-The majority of facial ageing has to do with the condition of the skin i.e., thinning and sagging and the loss of facial bone; flattening and shrinking.
+The majority of facial aging has to do with the condition of the skin i.e., thinning and sagging and the loss of facial bone; flattening and shrinking.
 It is a fact that facial muscle plays a huge role in lifting and firming the face but if the bone and skin are not addressed equally, you are wasting your time….and money,

 Loss of Facial Bone:

 Facial bone decreases with age, dissolving, shrinking, and leaving empty spaces, as illustrated below.
-As a result the skin cannot tighten around the skeleton, causing drooping, hollows, wrinkles, nasolabial folds (smile lines), sagging cheeks, jowls and more.
+As a result, the skin cannot tighten around the skeleton, causing drooping, hollows, wrinkles, nasolabial folds (smile lines), sagging cheeks, jowls and more.
 Facial exercises alone can not replace bone loss.